terryaney/Documentation.Camelot/KatApp.Vue.md

 });
 ```

-## RBL Framework Result Processing in KatApp State
+## RBLe Framework Result Processing in KatApp State

-Since Vue directives and template syntax is driven by a [reactivity mental model](#https://vuejs.org/guide/essentials/reactivity-fundamentals.html), it is important to process RBL Framework calculations properly to subscribe into this reactivity correctly.
+Since Vue directives and template syntax is driven by a [reactivity mental model](#https://vuejs.org/guide/essentials/reactivity-fundamentals.html), it is important to process RBLe Framework calculations properly to subscribe into this reactivity correctly.

 There are three ways calculations tables are processed:

 1. **Merge the 'core KatApp table' into Vue state.** This is because with core tables, CalcEngines often only return rows that have 'changed'.
 So if initial calculation returned 15 'core rows', then a subsequent calculation only returned the '1 affected row', the KatApp Framework cannot replace entire table with new results because all Vue reactivity bound to previous core table rows would be reprocessed (against a non-existent row).
 1. **Completely replace the table in Vue state.** All non-core tables that are returned are usually used in a [v-for directive](#v-for) and CalcEngines always return the complete list of rows needed to re-render the markup (partial updates are not allowed).
 So it is safe to completely replace the table and allow Vue reactivity to process and re-render (any non-existant rows would be 'removed').
 1. **Process [`table-output-control`](#table-output-control) instructions that clear tables in Vue state.** All non-core tables that normally replace Vue state tables need a way to indicate when an original calculation returned table rows, then a subsequent calculation wants to return **no** rows; emptying out Vue state and triggering Vue reactivity run re-render (with zero rows as the Vue scope).
-When RBL Framework CalcEngines do *not* return a table (b/c nothing has changed and there is no need to re-process the results with Vue reactivity), there is no way for the KatApp Framework to know if a table is missing because no updates were made or because there is now no valid data.
+When RBLe Framework CalcEngines do *not* return a table (b/c nothing has changed and there is no need to re-process the results with Vue reactivity), there is no way for the KatApp Framework to know if a table is missing because no updates were made or because there is now no valid data.
 To allow for this scenario, the `table-output-table` is processed and indicates how the Vue state should be updated.

 The following psuedo code demonstrates the work flow for result processing.